com3dian/pretty_prompt_compare/README.md

 "Hello beautiful {world}" |pretty_compare| "Hello brave {world}"
 ```
 <img src="./img/output_prompt.png" width="600"/>

-To compare prompts, use the `compare_prompt=True` argument.
-The prompt will be printed in the console with differences highlighted, and f-string expressions shown in a different color.

 The two prompts on either side of the `|pretty_compare|` operation will be printed using the following format: